C# feature highlight: Span<T>

 ReadOnlySpan<int> invoiceData = new ReadOnlySpan<int>(invoiceDataArray);

-You can also write this line shorter like this now:
+You can also write this line more concisely now, like this:

 ReadOnlySpan<int> invoiceData = new (invoiceDataArray);